irsbugs/cmrt/Simulation Website.md

 ### Creating wp-config.php

+This document provides information on wp-config: https://developer.wordpress.org/advanced-administration/wordpress/wp-config/

-The `wp-config-sample.php` file is edited as follows and saved as `wp-config.php`:
+The `wp-config-sample.php` file is edited and saved as `wp-config.php`:
+Changed From:
 ```
 /** The name of the database for WordPress */
 define( 'DB_NAME', 'database_name_here' );